seansu4you87/instacart/analysis/README.md

   it's way slower than doing the group by in sqlite
 - I assumed that I was supposed to continue using sqlite instead of migrating the data to a faster database
-- I added an index to the applicants.sqlite3 file that's included in this repo.
+- I added an index that dramatically improves performance.
-  This dramatically improves performance.
-However, if you want to use your own database file, you are free to.
 The script will idempotently add the index to whatever database file it hooks into (by default the `applicants.sqlite3` file in the `analysis` folder)

 # Notes
 This are just notes I was taking for myself while doing the project, nothing